 - Practice Quality Assurance in phlebotomy.
 Perform Quality Control, record results, troubleshoot and consult supervisor with unexpected findings.

-- Perform Phlebotomy using the Accepted Standard of Care exhibiting professional behavior and cognizant of the legal implications of the work environment.
+- Perform Phlebotomy using the Accepted Standard of Care exhibiting professional behavior and be cognizant of the legal and ethical implications of incidents in the work environment.

 - Value Customer Service at all times, even under duress, and include co-workers in this Quality Concept.
 Able to communicate effectively and work as a team player in stressful conditions.